Our Philosophy on Referrals/When We Refer Specialists/FAQs

 It is not uncommon that we recommend patients to see a specialist.
 Our philosophy regarding referrals is based entirely on quality of care, skill of practitioner, and patient experience.
 We recommend a referral when we feel that the outcome of a given procedure will be better in the hands of another healthcare provider – usually a specialist.

 We like to point out that the quality of care of specialists varies greatly.
 Individual skills, office technologies, and chair side manner are highly variable in the local area.
-We make recommendations based upon whom we would select to perform a given procedure on my teeth; it is only with that in mind that we will refer patients to that doctor or office.
+We make recommendations based upon whom we would select to perform a given procedure on our teeth; it is only with that in mind that we will refer patients to that doctor or office.

 We often get questions about insurances, including who is in-network, and with which plans they participate.
 We understand that personal financial restrictions, especially with the current nature of the economy, are a factor for patients.
-Unfortunately, we have also seen “bad dentistry” - poor diagnostic and communicative skills, and overall below average experiences - that has cost my patients more money and time than if they had followed the original recommendation.
+Unfortunately, we have also seen “bad dentistry” - poor diagnostic and communicative skills, and overall below average experiences - that has cost our patients more money and time than if they had followed the original recommendation.
 We have found that, on average, out-of-network providers cost about 20% more out-of-pocket than in-network providers.
 Keep in mind that some procedures, such as implant placement, are not covered by insurance companies, which results in no out-of-pocket difference between in- and out-of-network providers.

-We always encourage my patients to see whomever they feel comfortable with when it comes to their healthcare.
+We always encourage our patients to see whomever they feel comfortable with when it comes to their healthcare.
 When a referral is given from this office, it is in the spirit of trying to find the best match of skill and chair-side manner for a specific procedure or goal.
 Patients are welcome to choose any provider or group, and we at the Virginia Dental Center will work with your choice.
-My recommendation is simply that, a recommendation.
+Our recommendation is simply that, a recommendation.
 If you feel you need to see a provider in a certain network, please contact that network for a recommendation.